Learning to Solve PDEs on Neural Shape Representations: Method

-However, each time step (involving a FD \emph{solve}) generally breaks normal constancy, causing the field to vary along surface normals.
-Hence, CPM \emph{re–extends} by overwriting the band value at $x$ with the value at $\mathrm{cp}(x)$ (which is interpolated from the neighbouring grid points).
+In classical CPM, surface PDEs are solved by combining Cartesian updates in a narrow band with extension steps that maintain consistency of the solution along surface normals.
 In practice, CPM requires (i) constructing a band of width $\varepsilon$, (ii) efficient evaluation of closest points, and (iii) \emph{re-extension} operation, and (iv) consistent handling of boundary conditions by tagging band cells whose projections lie on any boundary $\partial\mathcal{S}$.
 For details, see the original paper \cite{ruuth2008cpm}.

-The CPM is simple, robust, and reuses off–the–shelf Cartesian solvers; however, it requires \emph{extend–solve–reextend}, using surface information, at every iteration.
-Instead, we design a neural network that replaces CPM's \emph{re-extension} step implicitly and naturally accommodates neural shape representations.
+\camready{The CPM provides a simple and robust framework for solving surface PDEs using Cartesian discretizations.
+We extend it{this paradigm} to operate across diverse surface representations, including neural ones, by learning a geometry-conditioned local operator that performs the extension implicitly.}